2.5.2. Global Configuration

 title is a short string that will appear at the top of this buildbot installation’s home page (linked to the titleURL).

-titleURL is a URL string that must end with a slash (/).
+titleURL is a URL string.
 HTML status displays will show title as a link to titleURL.
 This URL is often used to provide a link from buildbot HTML pages to your project’s home page.

 When status notices are sent to users (e.g., by email or over IRC), buildbotURL will be used to create a URL to the specific build or problem that they are being notified about.